Cultures (video game)

 Cultures: Discovery of Vinland (Cultures: Die Entdeckung Vinlands) is a 2000 real-time strategy and city-building game developed by Funatics Software and published by Phenomedia.
 It is the first entry in the Cultures series.

 Gameplay

 Cultures is a real-time strategy and city-building game in which players manage the historical Vinland settlements of the Vikings.
 This includes constructing roads, handling the settlement's economy and training citizens in jobs such as blacksmithing.
 The ultimate goal is to gather shards of a crashed meteor that possesses magical properties.

 Development

-Cultures was developed by Funatics Software, and was originally released in Europe during late 2000.
+The PC version was developed by Funatics Software, and was originally released in Europe during late 2000.
 Its North American release occurred on July 31, 2001.
+The iOS version was developed and published by Headup Games in 2014.